OliWoods99/ALevel/README.md

 # ALevel
 A level project from 2017

 This was one of my first big programming projects.
-Uploading this now just so I have a record of it but "DISCLAIMER" - This code was written a long time ago, I have since learned alot about programming and would definetly make a lot of changes if I where to make another prototype.
+Used a mix of different librarys to cobble together a working game.
+Learned a lot about java, xml and MIDI when making this, Looking back 3 years later I can clearly see how I would do this differently and think it would be interesting to remake this knowing what I do now.